+Subject:

+Short-Range Transit Plan (SRTP) Initial Funding Recommendations and Guidelines for FY2016-17 and FY2017-18.

+Background:

-Subject: Short-Range Transit Plan (SRTP) Initial Funding Recommendations for transit operators to support the development of SRTPs.
-These plans assist agencies with operations and capital planning in the interest of meeting federal planning requirements related to the Regional Transportation Plan
+MTC provides Federal Transit Administration Section 5303 funding to transit operators to support the development of SRTPs.
+These plans assist agencies with operations and capital planning in the interest of meeting federal planning requirements related to the Regional Transportation Plan (RTP) and the Transportation Improvement Program (TIP).